Hibiscus Tea Side Effects: What to Know Before Drinking Daily

 The Bottom Line on Liver Safety

-Most hibiscus side effect articles focus on blood pressure and pregnancy.
-Very few adequately address the dental risk β€” which is arguably the most relevant side effect for healthy adults drinking hibiscus tea daily for skin conditions.
+Most articles focus on blood pressure and pregnancy.
+Few address the dental risk.
+But for healthy adults drinking hibiscus tea daily for skin, this is one of the most relevant concerns.

 Water7.0None